 - Don’t rush into problem-solving.

-During this time of extremely sedentary living, it’s of the utmost importance to make sure you and your children are getting enough exercise.
+These days, many people tend to be sedentary and remain indoors.
+It’s vital to make sure you and your children are getting enough exercise.

 This could mean investing in a trampoline, taking daily walks in the neighborhood, or using a game console that encourages exercise like WiiFit, PS4, or XBOX’s Kinect.